ddaaggeett/whiteSocket/README.md

 BIG PICTURE:

 Blooprint.xyz is a new input system generating a database of image data of handwriting/drawing.
 Not only does it save the written data -> it makes it EDITABLE.
 This editable functionality is the foundation to what we can turn into a handwriting documentation system.
-Significance: intellectual property profile maintenance.
-Blooprint #is using the power of big data analytics to naturally evaluate individuals' design significance in order to set in place a properly functioning value system centered around true ownership of theory/practice leading to societal/civil/economic gains.
+Significance: Blooprint.xyz uses the power of big data analytics to naturally evaluate individuals' design significance in order to set in place a properly functioning value system centered around true ownership of theory/practice leading to societal/civil/economic gains.

 I'm not interested in personal handheld devices.
 I don't see any handheld device with a screen able to retain the full authenticity of a designer's personal work.
 Blooprint.xyz is a tool for the individual who generates their best content on paper and would benefit most by it retaining a value of its worth and having the power of netowrking to distribute its use, whatever the designed content may be.
 Bear with me, Model 1's prototype is a whole workstation, but there's plenty of room for increasing hardware beauty.